rkass/zcash/doc/debugging.md

 txindex=1 # Maintain a full transaction index genproclimit=1 # Use 1 thread for coin generation
-printtoconsole=1 # Log out to console instead of a debug.log file
+printtoconsole=1 # Log out to console instead of a debug.log file rpcport=8232 # define port to expose rpc on rpcuser=test # for dev, change when going to prod rpcpassword=pw # for dev, change when going to prod
 ```

 ### 3. Run zcashd without debugging